How do parent partner programs instill hope and support prevention and reunification? (APPENDIX)

 - Parents who attended PIP orientation were 5 times more likely to reunify with their children.

 Parent Partners provide one-on-one mentoring by providing advice, support, and encouragement to families whose children are currently involved with DHS in efforts to enhance their capacity to provide for and guide their children’s healthy development.
 Parent Partners meet with families face-to-face as well as by phone.

-The University of Nebraska at Lincoln is evaluating the Iowa Parent Partner Project.
+The University of Nebraska at Lincoln evaluated the Iowa Parent Partner Project.
 The outcome evaluation utilizes a matching technique, propensity-score matching (PSM), to match treated (children with Parent Partner participants) with untreated participants (children without Parent Partner participants) on the probability of being treated in order to approximate an experimental design (with random assignment).
-Preliminary findings across the 2011-15 cohort include:
+A 2019 evaluation5 found that:

 - Program participants were significantly less likely to have a subsequent child removal within 12 months of the child returning home than matched non-participants (13% compared to 22%).